Tri-County area report new cases COVID cases, Centre County reports new death

 In nursing and personal care homes, there are 19,225 resident cases of COVID-19, and 3,868 cases among employees, for a total of 23,093 at 835 distinct facilities in 61 counties.
 There have been 4,857 deaths reported from nursing home populations to date.

-According to the DOH, Clearfield County has four facilities with cases; two residents, and three employees.
+According to the DOH, Jefferson County reported a new facility and patient case for two facilities with cases; five residents and four employees.
+Clearfield County has four facilities with cases; two residents, and three employees.
 Elk County has one facility with cases; one resident and seven employees.
-Jefferson County has two facilities with cases; five residents and four employees.
 No deaths have been reported from any of these facilities, the DOH reported.